 - Extracurricular Activities

 Tell us about how you spend your time outside the classroom and why it’s important to you.
 We hope you’ll share any achievements, impact, or leadership of which you’re particularly proud.

 Your personal essay and short answers give us the chance to hear your voice and see you as a whole person, not just a student.
 When you respond, we hope you’ll be yourself and sound like yourself.

-- Excel@Carolina, Honors Carolina, and Special Opportunities
+- Honors Carolina and Special Opportunities

 This section of your application is optional.